Every Wednesday in the Church

 encouraging our own and the parish’s deepening faith and spirituality thorough the practice of Christian

-As well as meeting weekly for meditation, our groups meet socially so that we, including our spouses, can
+As well as meeting weekly for meditation, our group meet socially so that we, including our spouses, can

 get to know each other in a different context.

 We also attend Community gatherings and Quiet Days organised by the Queensland Community executive

 to promote community building and spaces in which our spirit can breathe.
 The days usually include

 meditation, teaching, quiet times, and more.
 We look forward to Quiet Days at the Passionist monastery in

 Oxley; the grounds at the Fort offer spaces for walking, for sitting in prayer, for enjoying God’s creation.

 Our meditation group is part of a global community.
 The World Community for Christian Meditation is

 ecumenical with interfaith outreach.
 We want to offer a contemplative view to the conversation around